jncraton/computational-thinking-cpsc2020/lectures/36-git.md

 Team Size
 ---------

-- Some software is developed by indviduals
+- Some software is developed by individuals
 - Many applications are developed by large teams
 - Thousands of developers may work on large application such as Windows or the Linux kernel